-Peri peri chicken is so easy to make and you can control the spicy heat to your family's preferences.
+Peri-peri chicken is so easy to make and you can control the spices to your family's preferences.

-First you need to barbecue the chicken pieces and then set them either in a potje or in the oven in a marinade to cook.
+First you need to barbecue the chicken pieces and then set them either in a pot or in the oven in a marinade to cook.

-The wisdom of many chefs appears that it's best to seal the meat by first going onto a hot grill, and only then adding it to the marinade and a slow cook; others will disagree so you just follow your dictates and preferences.
+The wisdom of many chefs appears that it is best to seal the meat by first going onto a hot grill, and only then adding it to the marinade and a slow cook; others will disagree so you just follow your own dictates and preferences.

 Start by purchasing two whole organic birds; they cost a bit more, but they have less water and certainly will taste better.
-You can also keep the chicken bones for a bouillon that will strengthen the cartilage in your joints.
-Dismember them into the size pieces that will suit your family.
+You can also keep the chicken-bones for a bouillon that will strengthen the cartilage in your joints.
+Dismember them into the size pieces that will best suit your family.

-Generally, though not always, whole birds are cheaper than chicken pieces; generally it's Bernard Preston's recommendation that you avoid the more expensive fillet cuts; the cartilage in those bones provides important nutrients for your joints.
+Generally, though not always, whole birds are cheaper than chicken pieces.
+It is Bernard Preston's recommendation that you avoid the more expensive fillet cuts; the cartilage in those bones provides important nutrients for your joints.

-I always do two birds when making chicken dishes; it's very little extra work and you'll have left overs for the week; that's part of our slow food, made fast philosophy.
+I always do two birds when making chicken dishes; it is very little extra work and you will have leftovers for the week.
+That is part of our slow-food, made fast philosophy.

-Rub the chicken pieces in the spice and grill them on a hot fire, turning frequently so they don't burn.
+Rub the chicken pieces in the spice and grill them on a hot fire, turning frequently so they do not burn.

 Meantime, fry one whole chopped onion in oil, and then add the spices, and finally after a few minutes the lemon juice and vinegar.

-And now back to the fire; once the chicken pieces are sizzling and slightly charred, toss them in the marinade; they do not need to be cooked through, toss them in the marinade, and place them either in two oven dishes, or your potje.
+And then put them back on the fire.
+Once the chicken pieces are sizzling and slightly charred, toss them in the marinade; they do not need to be cooked through.
+Either place them in two oven-dishes, or your pot.
 Cover with the rest of the sauce.

-Cover with some sliced tomatoes and if you want add some veggies such as zucchini squash, and even some cooked chickpeas.
+Cover the chicken pieces with some sliced tomatoes and, if you want, add some veggies such as zucchini squash, and even some cooked garbanzo beans.

-Don't scorch the flesh on the fire; it's associated with an increase in bowel cancer; just enough to give the chicken pieces some flavour from the coals.
+Do not scorch the flesh on the fire; it is associated with an increase in bowel tumours; just enough to give the chicken pieces some flavour from the coals.

 If you want more spice, and less heat, then grill some cumin and coriander seeds in a pan until they are smoking and giving off a wonderful aroma; grind them in a small herb blender and add to your birds before putting in the oven.

-More about an important sunject; capsaicin may slow PSA doubling time.
+More about an important subject; capsaicin may slow PSA doubling time.
 Take good care of hubby's prostate with peri-peri chicken!
 A tomato a day and regular enjoyment of avocado should be part of every man's regimen; mushrooms too for the selenium.